ysun98/Contributions/CONTRIBUTING.md

 * The reviewer will assess your responses, perhaps suggesting further modifications or clarification.
 The reviewer will then accept your package for inclusion in _Bioconductor_, or decline it.
+Either way, the issue will be closed.

 * If your package is accepted, it will be added to _Bioconductor_'s Subversion source control repository and to the nightly 'devel'